The Data Analyst Roadmap for Freshers: Your 6-Month Guide

 Why does every data analyst job listing demand SQL?

 Because if the data matters to a business, it lives in a database.
 And databases only speak one language: SQL.
 This isn’t optional—it’s the skill that gets you in the door.
-Don’t waste time on beginner tutorials that only teach SELECT and FROM.
-You need to jump into the deep end with these essential skills:
+In any comprehensive data analyst learning path, SQL mastery is non-negotiable.

 • All JOIN types: INNER, LEFT, RIGHT, and FULL joins